Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 - Go to Semrush by clicking the button below and enter the website address into the search box.
 For example, if you want to find Pitiya traffic details, you should enter “pitiya.com.”

-- Now you will see monthly traffic details and other information such as referral traffic, top pages, search traffic, and monthly traffic chart, which is really helpful in knowing the particular website’s performance.
+- You will now see monthly traffic details and other information such as referral traffic, top pages, search traffic, and monthly traffic chart, which is helpful in knowing the particular website’s performance.

 - Then click on the “Traffic Analytics” tab on your left side.